-Every marketer has faced this quintessential dilemma of push vs pull marketing- which one to follow?.
+Every marketer has faced this quintessential dilemma of push vs. pull marketing- which one to follow?
 We quite feel your pain, but what if we say that you don’t need to sweat over it anymore?
-To reach to the bottom of this problem, how about we discuss both the marketing styles and address a few questions along the way.
-We assure you that by the end of this post, you will gain clarity on how to go about marketing your brand.
+To reach the bottom of this problem, how about we discuss both the marketing styles and address a few questions along the way.
+We assure you that you will gain clarity on how to go about marketing your brand by the end of this post.

 Customers today don’t want to be ‘sold’ to.
 They want to make purchase decisions on their own.
 So, naturally, when you reach out to them with sales-laced messages — in the form of ads or other traditional means of push marketing tricks — it totally turns them off.
 The aftermath?
 They turn you down and head in the opposite direction!

 Why is it that people are not as responsive to push marketing as they used to be?
 The simple answer is that consumer behavior has evolved.
 Today, a customer’s journey is longer and non-linear.
 They are no longer buying anything off the shelf merely after having read or seen an ad.